Dallas Man Arrested After 5-Month Long Gas Pump Skimmer Investigation In Ellis County

 These offenses are used in cases involving gas pump skimmers, the Ellis County Sheriff’s Office said in a news release.

-Investigators traveled all over North Texas and into Oklahoma conducting surveillance and undercover operations on Nunez-Perez’s actions.READ MORE: Texas Lawmakers Pass Bill That Could Silence Robocalls
+Investigators traveled all over North Texas and into Oklahoma conducting surveillance and undercover operations on Nunez-Perez’s actions.READ MORE: Officials Find Dozens Near Abandoned Tractor Trailer Along Texas Roadway

 This information led to a search warrant, arrest warrant, and the apprehension of Mr. Nunez-Perez on Condor Drive in Dallas.